RedisGraph/RedisGraph/docs/commands.md

 ```

 In the above example, suppose we have two friends, Joe and Miesha,
 and both know Dominick.
-Then DISTINCT will make sure that Dominick will only appear once
+DISTINCT will make sure Dominick will only appear once
-in the final result-set.
+in the final result set.

 Return can also be used to aggregate data similar to SQL group by.

 Once an aggregation function is added to the return
 list, all other "none" aggregated values are considered as group keys, for example:

 ```sh